 - Disposable gloves

 First, set up your dry sieve screens.
 These screens comprise a solid frame with a fine mesh base, and they stack neatly on top of one another.
-Each screen has tiny holes of varying diameters, which are measured in microns.
-The higher the micron number, the larger the hole, so a 160-micron screen has larger holes than a 120-micron screen and so on.
+Each screen has tiny holes (measured in microns) of varying diameters.
+The higher the micron number, the larger the hole, i.e., a 160-micron screen has larger holes than a 120-micron screen.
 The exact micron count of your screens will depend on which brand you choose.

-Stack your screens so that the one with the finest mesh (lowest micron count) is on the bottom, followed by the next finest, and so on.
-You should end up with your highest micron screen on top of the stack, and this is known as your work screen, on top of the stack.
+Stack your screens so that the one with the finest mesh (lowest micron count) is on the bottom.
+Directly above that should be the next finest, and so on.
+Place the highest micron screen, known as your work screen, on top of the stack.

-Place your buds or trim on the work screen and put your gloves on to avoid getting your hands covered in sticky resin.
+Place your buds or trim on the work screen.
+It’s a good idea to put on gloves to avoid getting your hands covered in sticky resin.
 You might want to break any large buds up into smaller pieces to make them more manageable.

 Gently rub your herb back and forth across the screen for several minutes.
 You don’t need to use excessive pressure here, just enough to create some friction and break off all those valuable trichomes.

 Once you have finished, lift off the top screen.
 You should see a generous layer of powdery kief on the next screen down.
-You could use this as it is, but this grade of dry sieve is still likely to be mixed with small particles of plant material or other contaminants.
+You could use this as it is.
+However, this grade of dry sieve is likely to be mixed with small particles of plant material or other contaminants.
 So, to get an even higher-quality hash, you need to keep sieving!

 Use your plastic card to rub the powder back and forth across the screen for a few minutes.
 Again, you don’t need to use much pressure, just enough to cause a little friction.

-When you’re done, lift the screen, and below you should have another collection of powder.
-This time the sift will be purer and of better quality.
+Next, lift the screen, and below you should have another collection of powder.
+This time the sift will be purer and of higher quality.
 Keep repeating the process with each screen.
-By the time you reach the bottom screen of your stack, you will have a product that consists of pure trichomes and will be very potent.
+You’ll end up with dry sieve at the bottom, which consists of pure trichomes that is very potent.

 Scrape the powder from each screen into clean jars for storage.
-You can keep the different grades of sift from each screen separate or mix them together if you prefer.
-Although, if you combine the different grades your dry sieve will not be as pure, you might find that you get a wider variety of terpenes, giving your hash a better depth of flavor.
+You can keep the different grades of sift from each screen separate or mix them if you prefer.
+Although, if you combine the different grades, your dry sieve will not be as pure.
+You might find that you get a wider variety of terpenes, giving your hash a better depth of flavor.

 Tips for the Best Quality Dry Sieve

-The best quality dry sieve is known as ‘full melt dry sieve’ as it disappears completely when burned.
+The best quality dry sieve is known as ‘full melt dry sieve’ as it disappears when burned.
 This indicates a complete lack of contaminants and a delicious and potent end product.
-Here are a few basic tips to ensure your dry sieve is as good as it gets.
+Here are a few basic tips to ensure your dry sieve is of the highest possible quality.

 Use Dried and Cured Buds

 Making dry sieve is much easier when your herb is completely dry.
-In fact, cannabis that has been stored for 4–6 months is considered best for making this hash.
-It is preferable to use buds which have been appropriately cured and stored after harvesting.
+Cannabis stored for 4–6 months is considered best for making this hash.
+It is preferable to use buds that have been appropriately cured and stored after harvesting.

-The easiest way to cure marijuana is by keeping it in a sealed wide-mouth mason jar and opening the lid for a few minutes, several times a day for the first week, then once every two days after that.
-You can repeat this process for anywhere between two weeks and six months, it all depends on your weed.
+The easiest way to cure marijuana is by keeping it in a sealed wide-mouth mason jar.
+Open the lid for a few minutes, several times a day for the first week.
+Then, once every two days after that.
+You can repeat this process for anywhere between two weeks and six months; it all depends on your weed.